What Other Parents Are Reading

-If your kids are active, locker-room showers and heaps of sweaty clothes probably are part of their everyday lives — and so is the risk of getting fungal skin infections.
+For active kids, locker-room showers and heaps of sweaty clothes are part of their everyday lives — and so is the risk of getting fungal skin infections.

 Jock itch, athlete's foot, and ringworm are all types of fungal skin infections known collectively as tinea.
 They're caused by fungi called dermatophytes that live on skin, hair, and nails and thrive in warm, moist areas.

 Symptoms of these infections can vary depending on where they appear on the body.
-The source of the fungus might be soil, an animal (most often a cat, dog, or rodent), or in most cases, another person.
-Minor trauma to the skin (such as scratches) and poor skin hygiene increase the potential for infection.
+The source of the fungus might be soil, an animal (usually a cat, dog, or rodent), or in most cases, another person.
+Minor skin injuries (such as scratches) and too much exposure to heat and humidity make a person more likely to get a skin infection.

-It's important to teach kids to take precautions to prevent fungal skin infections, which can be itchy and uncomfortable.
+It's important to teach kids how to avoid fungal skin infections, which can be itchy and uncomfortable.
 If they do get one, most can be treated with over-the-counter medication, though some might require treatment by a doctor.